MacchiatoNeko/discord-midi-player/README.md

 Before you do anything, make a new `.env` file with the content:
 ```
 DISCORD=<your app secret token>
+DROPBOX=<your app secret token [optional if you want audio to be uploaded to Dropbox]>
 ```

 To get it up and running, you first have to launch `bash setup.sh` to install all required packages.
 After that you can simply launch `./start.sh`.